by Dr. Andrew Neville

 Your loved one has pushed herself and “faked it” for too long; she is suffering from complete burnout.

-Our decades of experience and hundreds-of-thousands of patient interactions here at Clymer have taught us that our patients are not malingerers.
+My nearly two decades of experience and thousands of patient interactions have taught me that my patients are not malingerers.
 There is no greater desire of our patients than to be able to return to a fulfilling, active, and productive life.
 For those reading this letter, you know your loved one not to have a “lazy” bone in his or her body.

 In time, I expect my patients to recover completely; however, the degree to which and speed with which patients recover from this condition is quite variable.
 We do find that the patients who can ultimately attain the most rest and relieve themselves of the most external stress tend to improve the most quickly.
 As much downtime and respite—and as soon as possible—is warranted.